bjbeasley/bjbeasley.github.io/index.md

 ---
 # 2019

 ## Experimenting with World Map Generation

 <img src="images/map.png?raw=true"/>

-I developed a library for procedurally generating world maps.
+I developed a library for procedurally generating fantasy world maps.
 * Uses a simplified tectonic model
 * Fast enough to be used at runtime on mobile devices
+* Spherical (mathematically cylindrical, but it accounts for map projection)

 ---
 # 2018